gedeprasetya/gedeprasetya/README.md

-# Hey there, I’m Gede Prasetya! 👋
+# 🌟 Hey there, I’m Gede Prasetya! 👋

 I’m a **self-taught web developer** from Indonesia who’s passionate about building websites that are fast, useful, and beautiful.

 🚀 Currently on a **#100DaysOfCode Challenge** – pushing code every day, sharing what I learn, and turning ideas into projects!

+---

-🌱 **What I’m working on right now:**
+### 🌱 What I’m working on right now:
 - 🔧 Building custom WordPress websites with **Elementor & WooCommerce**
 - 📚 Leveling up my **Full-Stack skills** (Laravel, React & Astro)
-- 🌐 Experimenting with cool side projects & blogging about the process
+- 🌐 Experimenting with side projects & blogging about the process

 💡 **What excites me:** solving real problems with code, contributing to open source, and learning from other developers in the community.